Sri Lankan Muslims (ethnic group): Genetic studies

 Dr Sarabjit Mastanain found in 1996 based on genetic analysis of human blood group systems from 508 individuals that the cophenetic correlation was 0.8956 which indicates Sinhalese & Tamil as native population.
 Also, he reflected on the genetic distance among five populations of Sri Lanka as per given below eigenvector plot of the R-matrix.

 According to a study published in 2021 using 16 X-chromosomal short tandem repeat markers (STRs) conducted on 838 unrelated individuals from the four major ethnicities, there is a sex biased demographic history among Sri Lankan ethnicities.
-According to analysis of molecular variance, Sinhalese, Sri Lankan Tamils and Moors are highly panmictic but Indian Tamils had statistically significant genetic subdivision from both Sinhalese and Moors.
-According to the genetic distance calculated the Moors were closest to Sinhalese and then Sri Lankan Tamil with a significant distance from Indian Tamils.
-The Nei genetic distance for Sinhalese and Moors is 0.0123, SL Tamil and Moors is 0.0233 while Indian Tamil and Moors 0.0293.
+According to analysis of molecular variance, Sinhalese, Sri Lankan Tamils and Muslims are highly panmictic but Indian Tamils had statistically significant genetic subdivision from both Sinhalese and Muslims.
+According to the genetic distance calculated the Muslims were closest to Sinhalese and then Sri Lankan Tamil with a significant distance from Indian Tamils.
+The Nei genetic distance for Sinhalese and Muslims is 0.0123, SL Tamil and Muslims is 0.0233 while Indian Tamil and Muslims 0.0293.
 The study was carried on the X-STRs DXS10148, DXS10135, DXS8378, DXS7132, DXS10079, DXS10074, DXS10075, DXS6801, DXS6809, DXS6789, DXS7424, DXS101, DXS7133, DXS9902, HPRTB and DXS7423.